Filson Tin Cloth Cruiser jackets worn by two hunters trekking through rugged terrain with heavy packs in wet conditions

 The Filson Tin Cloth Cruiser: Built for the Hardest Country

 Few jackets in outdoor history carry the same reputation as the Filson Tin Cloth Cruiser.
-Built for foresters, prospectors and outdoorsmen working in the rugged landscapes of the Pacific Northwest, it remains one of the most enduring designs in American workwear.
-More than a century after its origins, the Cruiser still represents the same values it did at the beginning: durability, practicality and protection from the elements.
+Built for foresters, prospectors and outdoorsmen working in the rugged landscapes of the Pacific Northwest, the Filson Cruiser jacket remains one of the most enduring designs in American workwear.
+More than a century after its origins, the Filson Tin Cloth Cruiser still represents the same values it did at the beginning: durability, practicality and protection from the elements.
+For a deeper look at the fabric itself, read our guide to Filson Tin Cloth clothing.

 The Birth of the Cruiser